ooaikomo/ooaikomo/README.md

 ### 💡 Projects to Explore
 - 🧱 **Network Security Setup:** Designed a multi-department network using ACLs to control traffic, restrict access, and strengthen internal security.
 - 🛡️ **SOC Incident Simulation:** Investigated suspicious activity, analyzed PCAP data, and performed alert triage in a simulated SOC environment.
-- 🧠 **Network Analysis Lab:** Used Wireshark to inspect packets, detect anomalies, and understand communication flows across the network.
-- 🧰 **Automation Scripts:** Built lightweight scripts to monitor logs, check processes, and automate basic security workflows in Linux.
 *(More projects coming soon…)*

 ---